-Approximately six weeks after the start of a new trimester, parents will receive a notification of any academic concepts their child is struggling with and of any study habits that are not satisfactory.
+About six weeks after the start of a new trimester, parents will be notified of any academic concepts their child is struggling with and of any unsatisfactory study habits.
 Parents must sign each progress report, return it to school the next day, and the homeroom teacher will provide a copy for parent files.